BenBanerjeeRichards/Spotify-history-downloader/README.md

 # Spotify history downloader

-Download your spotify listening history
+Continually download your spotify listening history.
+Gets around the 50 song history limit of the spotify API.

 * Download the songs you listen to for > 30 seconds (this is your normal spotify listening history)
 * Generate detailed events (sub second accuracy) for spotify including play, skip, seek, pause, repeat, shuffle and spotify connect